 🎓 Pro Tip: Check out Denver Public School’s boundary maps to visualize the city’s elementary, middle, and high school districts.
 They also have a nifty school finder that lets you quickly find schools by entering an address.

-Can’t decide between living in Denver or the suburbs?
+Can’t decide between living in the city of Denver or the Denver suburbs?
 This area might be a good compromise!
 Located in the southern half of the city, Washington Park is a relatively quiet residential neighborhood with lots of single family homes and townhomes on offer, a Whole Foods Market, and the spectacular coffee shop Wash Perk (popular with students at nearby Denver University).

 Pros of Washington Park Neighborhood